 - Place mushrooms stem side down into the pan and press mushrooms with another cast-iron pan or heavy pot.
 Apply pressure until you hear the mushrooms begin to sizzle.

 - As the mushrooms release liquid, the sizzle will disappear.
 Lift the top pan/pot to let the water evaporate for a couple of minutes.

 - Season mushrooms with the Texas BBQ classic, a 50/50 mix of kosher salt and black pepper.
 Add another 1 ½ Tbsp oil and flip the mushrooms carefully with tongs.

 - Repeat steps 3 and 4, and then season the mushroom steaks again with salt and pepper.

 - Keep flipping and pressing until the mushroom steaks have a little char and are the thickness you desire.

 - Brush a generous amount of your favorite BBQ sauce on both sides of the mushrooms.

 - If you’ll finish the mushrooms in a Ninja Foodi Grill, pre-heat the grill to High (500 °F) and be sure the grill grate is inside.
-Once the Foodi is up to temp, place the sauced mushroom steaks inside and grill for about 10 minutes, flipping them at the mid-point.
+Once the Foodi is up to temperature, place the sauced mushroom steaks inside and grill for about 10 minutes, flipping them at the mid-point.

 - If you’ll finish the mushroom steaks in an oven, place the sauced mushrooms on a parchment-lined baking sheet and bake in for 10-15 minutes, flipping them at the mid-point.